-It is difficult to ascertain the precise limits within which the enumerations of 1868 and 1875 taken. were The figures for the population within Municipal limits, according to the
+It is difficult to ascertain the precise limits within which the enumerations of 1868 and 1875 were taken.
+The figures for the population within Municipal limits, according to the and the number of occupied houses are shown in Table No. XLIII.
+Details of sex will be found in Table XX of the Census Report Towns and Muniof 1881.